Healthcare Assistant Jobs at Emory University with Visa Sponsorship

 Which visa types does Emory University commonly use for Healthcare Assistant roles?

-Emory supports several visa pathways for Healthcare Assistants, including H-1B, TN for Canadian and Mexican nationals, J-1 for exchange visitors in clinical training programs, and F-1 OPT for recent graduates.
+Emory supports several visa pathways for Healthcare Assistants, including H-1B, TN visa for Canadian and Mexican nationals, J-1 visa for exchange visitors in clinical training programs, and F-1 OPT for recent graduates.
 For longer-term employment, Emory also sponsors EB-2 and EB-3 Green Card petitions through PERM for roles that meet DOL's labor certification requirements.

 What qualifications does Emory University expect for Healthcare Assistant candidates?